Time 30-60 minutes

 1. Web Actions

-Web actions are often triggered by some event.
-It could be a request for a web page, or after the web page is sent, it could be a response to a button press.
+Web actions are typically triggered by events, such as a request for a web page or a web page button press response.

-The web actions are usually entered in the void setup() loop.
-Since there are a number of instructions that need to be written, I like to move it to a subroutine and put it in its own tab.
+These web actions are commonly placed within the void setup() loop.
+To improve organisation and readability, I prefer to move them into a separate subroutine and place it in its own tab.

 void setup() {